Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Results

 \subsection{Stable-Mamba}

 \paragraph{Stable-Mamba benchmark performance.} \cref{tab:benchmark_results} shows benchmark performance for \textit{Stable-Mamba} against the Vanilla Mamba model, GPT-2 Small and other SSM models on the three long-context benchmarks.
+All reported columns follow the original benchmark definitions for RULER, Long Range Arena, and LongBench v2.
 Stable-Mamba yields consistent gains over the base model across the three long-context benchmarks, with the largest gains coming from the QA task within RULER (+15.3 pp) and the PathFinder task within Long Range Arena (+35 pp).
 Stable-Mamba also outperforms the other compared models.
 After Stable-Mamba, the best performing model on average is Steered Mamba, which often only lags slightly behind despite not requiring any explicit training.

 \paragraph{Interpreting Stable-Mamba.} Moving beyond prediction performance, we interpret Stable-Mamba and find that it mitigates some of the \methodlong we had previously observed in Vanilla Mamba.
 To start, it mitigates the bottleneck present in the SPD entropy (\cref{fig:spd_entropy}c), reducing entropy by 22\% in the layer 20 bottleneck.
 Similar to Steered Mamba it reduces sparsity and increases feature utilization, as measured through SAE dictionary statistics (\cref{tab:dictionary_learning}).
 This suggests better allocation of the model's capacity at inference time.
 Finally, Stable-Mamba yields general decreases in the SPD coefficient of variation (see \cref{tab:spd_table}), suggesting that its training dynamics are more stable.
 A more detailed analysis is provided Appendix \ref{appendix_subsection:stable_mamba}.